oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/oac-vision/oac-vision.md

-# Image Library
+# Visualize and Analyze

 ## Introduction

-This lab walks you through the steps to organize an image library in OCI Object Storage and upload X-Ray images to the the library.
+This lab walks you through the steps to ...

 Estimated Time: 20 minutes

 ### About OCI Object Storage

 The Oracle Cloud Infrastructure Object Storage service is an internet-scale, high-performance storage platform that offers reliable and cost-efficient data durability.

 The Object Storage service can store an unlimited amount of unstructured data of any content type, including analytic data and rich content, like images and videos.